Our TeamComing together is a beginning; keeping together is progress; working together is success. - Henry Ford

 Murphy Wonsick is a Ph.D. student in Electrical and Computer Engineering at Northeastern University.
 Murphy has received two Bachelors of Science degrees from Florida Institute of Technology, one in Computer Science and the other in Mathematical Sciences, and a Master of Science in Robotics Engineering from Worcester Polytechnic Institute.
 Murphy’s current areas of interest include human-robot interaction, human-robot heterogeneous teams for space exploration, and humanoid robotics.

 Ruofan Zang is a Ph.D. student studying Electrical and Computer Engineering at Northeastern University.
 He received his Bachelor of Science in Information Engineering from Southeast University, Jiangsu, China in 2013, and then, completed his Master of Science in Electrical and Computer Engineering from Northeastern University in 2015.
-In 2015, he started his Ph.D. study and his current area of interest is the control of Unmanned Aerial Vehicles.
+In 2015, he started his Ph.D. study and his current area of interest is motion planning for agile robotics in manufacturing environments.

 Anas Abou Allaban